druloloy/cict-chatbot/chat-engine/core/knowledge-base.md

 The application for the upcoming school year is still ongoing.
-You can check the TCU website or Facebook page for more information.
+You can check the [TCU Facebook page](https://www.facebook.com/TCUOfficial2022) for more information.

 The application process for TCU is as follows:
-1. Visit the TCU website and fill out the online application form.
+1. Visit the [TCU Facebook page](https://www.facebook.com/TCUOfficial2022)e and wait for admission date.
-2. Submit the required documents to the TCU Registrar.
+2. Submit the required documents to the TCU Registrar within the announced date.
 3. Take the entrance exam.
 4. Wait for the admission results.
-5. Pay the tuition fee and enroll for classes.
+5. Once passed, you are now ready for enrollment, bring the necessary documents as announced on [TCU Facebook page](https://www.facebook.com/TCUOfficial2022).

 The requirements for enrollment at TCU vary depending on the applicant's status.
 However, some of the general requirements include:

-1. High school diploma or equivalent.
-2. Certificate of good moral character.
-3. PSA birth certificate.
-4. Two (2) 2x2 ID pictures with white background.
+For Freshmen:
-5. For freshmen, Grade 11 rating card and Grade 12 first semester rating card duly signed by the high school principal.
+- Grade 11 Rating card and Grade 12 first semester rating card duly signed by high school principal.
+- Certificate of Good Moral character.
+- PSA birth certificate.
+- One piece of 2x2 ID picture with a white background and a name tag.
+- Comelec Certification of Parents (for applicants below 18 years old).
+- Comelec Certification of Students (for applicants 18 years old and above).
+- Learner reference number (LRN).
+- Admission Requirements form (ARF).

+For ALS Passers (Eligible for College):

-6. For ALS passers, ALS certificate from DepEd.
+- ALS certificate from DepEd.
+- ALS certificate of rating.
+- Certificate of Good Moral character.
+- PSA birth certificate.
+- Student COMELEC certification.
+- One piece of 2x2 ID picture with a white background and a name tag.
+- Admission requirements form (ARF).

+For Balik-Aral (College):

+- Leave of absence (LOA).
-7. For Balik-aral (college), leave of absence (LOA) and year level last attended.
+- Year level last attended.
+- Certificate of Good Moral character.
+- PSA Birth certificate.
+- Student COMELEC Certification.
+- One piece of 2x2 ID picture with a white background and a name tag.
+- Admission requirement form (ARF).

 ---